2. Save the following bash script, fixing LLVM_ROOT to point to your installation.

 3. Use the script to compile SpiderMonkey.

-The sanitize options chosen above are all of the cheap undefined behavior checks other than:
+This enables all the cheap undefined behavior checks other than:

-- vptr, which requires RTTI, disabled by default in SpiderMonkey
+- vptr, a check that requires RTTI, which is disabled by default in SpiderMonkey

-Please file bugs with [-fsanitize=X] in the status whiteboard, where X is the relevant sanitize option.
+Known bugs.
+Please file new bugs with [-fsanitize=X] in the status whiteboard, where X is the relevant sanitize option.